MrfksIv/Grokking_Deep_learning_Book_Notes/README.md

 # Grokking_Deep_learning_Book_Notes #
-These are my notes from the book by Andrew Task 'Grokking Deep Learning' by Manning Publications (https://www.manning.com/books/grokking-deep-learning).
+These are my notes from the book by Andrew Task called 'Grokking Deep Learning' by Manning Publications (https://www.manning.com/books/grokking-deep-learning).<br>
 Disclaimer: The images found in these Jupyter notebooks are screenshots taken from the book in order to aid my understanding when later going through the notes.
+Also, although I have tried to write the notes in my own words, at times that I felt that the author's syntax was clearer, I copied the words directly from the book.<br>
 These are not intended for any other use other than my own personal study.

 ## Dependencies ##